getodk/docs/xform-anatomy.rst

 Beginning with ODK Collect 1.2, there can be multiple instances defined in the form.
 The second and subsequent instance definitions can specify static data used in filling out the form (e.g., lists of cities within each county within a given state, dosage tables).
 The most common use would be to present the choices in a cascading select, e.g., where you are asked to first choose a state, then the county within that state, then the city within that county.

-If you specify a value for :``<mystring>`` in the original XForm, it presents that as the default answer to the prompt:
+If you specify a value for any element of the primary instance in the original XForm, it presents that as the default answer.

 .. code-block:: xml

   <mystring>Default answer</mystring>

-Adding more prompts is as simple as adding more variables:
+Here, *Default answer* becomes the default value for ``<mystring>``.

+Each node in the Primary Instance represents a piece of data that will be collected by the form.

 .. code-block:: xml